YanaDev49/travelsense-ai/README.md

 The idea came to me as I was reading Trainlines website: What if we could take this part of our service to the next level?
 By adding a personalised touch with new generational, cutting-edge technology, we could create something truly special.
 I wanted to design this feature in a way that would align with Trainline's core values - delivering data-driven solutions 📊, fostering inclusivity 🌈, and, most importantly, ensuring every customer enjoys their travel experience with simplicity and positivity 😊.

+#### (Take a look at how Tailored-line as a feature directly aligns with Trainline's moral values! ⬇️)

 ![alt text](image-2.png)

+##### While Developing this feature i wanted to think about how i could directly intertwine trainlines moral values as I understand the importance of these aspects when contributing to the company! 🤝

+**Innovation:** I was able to think big and explore the possibilities of how new technology would positively impact trainline software 🚀✨

+**Data-driven solutions:** customers are the heart of trainline and by having a feature that is specifically dedicated to a personalised approach emphasises how much we care about understanding individuals at every level. 📊❤️

+**Simplicity:** By having a feature that reduces travel stress for customers encourages simplicity with trainline services making it accomadatable for everyone. 🧳😊

+**Inclusion and Positivity:** Tailored-line is inclusive to all Trainline Customers due to its tailored preferences approach and overall creates a positive impact by showing our Trainliners that we care. 🌍🤗

+#

-At Trainline, we're dedicated to solving Problems to deliver pragmatical and simple solutions 📈
+#### At Trainline, we're dedicated to solving Problems to deliver pragmatical and simple solutions 📈

 ### So imagine this...  🤔